yaya2devops/cloudboost/README.md

 | Microsoft Security, Compliance, and Identity Fundamentals       |   SC-900   |     [⌛️] |
 | Microsoft Power Platform Fundamentals      |   PL-900   |     [⌛️] |

-## Contributing
+## Proceed contributing to this project and start earning good value
-Pushed as an open source project welcoming your pull requests to make it a better learning experience.
+As you can see, you have all of the necessary code.
+What you can do now is fork it on your local machine, add your value, and push it back to me.
+Send me a pull request, and I'll definitely put your value into production.

-We are still planning on working on these exams:
+**We intend to continue working on these exams as well as improving what is already in place.**
  - [ ] AZ-104: Microsoft Azure Administrator
  - [ ] AZ-204: Developing Solutions for Microsoft Azure
  - [ ] AZ-500: Microsoft Azure Security Technologies